-Generally, a 2.50 grade point average from a community college will allow students into upper division anthropology work.
+Generally, a 2.50 grade point average from a community college will allow students into upper division anthropology coursework.
 Completion of courses at NIC results in an associate degree and meets the general core requirements at all Idaho public universities.
 The suggested courses normally fulfill the first half of baccalaureate requirements in anthropology.
 While it is not necessary, many students in anthropology choose to continue their education in a variety of graduate programs.
 Therefore, majors should strive to maintain a grade point average of 3.0 or higher to ensure that you have the flexibility to continue your studies.